Koenkk/zigbee2mqtt.io/docs/devices/TS011F_plug_1.md

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).

 An alternative firmware version can be installed by creating a custom my_index.json file and setting zigbee_ota_override_index_location as described in the [guide](../guide/usage/ota_updates.md#local-ota-index-and-firmware-files).
+This firmware can be used if the plug automatically turns off indeterminably or when the overvoltage protection from later versions is unwanted.
 To use v1.0.13 use the following json file:

 ```
 [